Aishwarya6362/RevWorkForce-HRM-System/README.md

 User credentials are validated using hashed passwords Only ACTIVE employees are allowed to log in

-Role-based menu access is enforced as follows:
+Role-based menu access is enforced as follows:<br>

 EMPLOYEE → Employee Menu
 MANAGER  → Employee + Manager Menu